kyjanond/WS_MQTT/README.md

 	- Open terminal (PowerShell or Command Prompt) as admin and run `ipy -m ensurepip`
 	- After installation finishes go to your ipy installation folder and copy `pip.exe` from Scripts to the root ipy installation folder.
 	- Finally rename `pip.exe` in the ipy installation folder to `ipip.exe`
-	- Test your installation by starting a new terminal (PowerShell or Command Prompt) and typing `ipip -V".
-It should show in your terminal `pip 8.1.1 from c:\program files\ironpython 2.7\Lib\site-packages (python 2.7)" (or very similar).
+	- Test your installation by starting a new terminal (PowerShell or Command Prompt) and typing `ipip -V`.
+It should show in your terminal `pip 8.1.1 from c:\program files\ironpython 2.7\Lib\site-packages (python 2.7)` (or very similar).
 If it does not you did something wrong and you have to fix it (use google or send me an email).
 	- Test your installation by typing `ipip install pyyaml`.
 4. Configure python extra paths in Rhino
 	- Open Rhino and go to `Tools>Python Script>Edit...`
 	- In the Python Script window go to `Tools>Settings` and click on an icon `Add to search path`
 	- Select the `Lib/site-packages` folder from your ipy installation folder (probably `C:\Program Files\IronPython 2.7\Lib\site-packages`) and press `OK`
+	- You might need to restart your Rhino before the new path is picked up by Python (I am unsure about that).
-	- Test your setup by opening Grasshopper, putting GhPython Script component on a canvas and write `import yaml`.
-Run your script and if it does not show an error all is good.
+	- Test your setup by opening Grasshopper, putting GhPython Script component on a canvas and writing `import yaml`.
+Run your GhPython Script component and if it does not show an error all is good.

 ![Rhino Python Script setup](images/rhino_python_setup.PNG?raw=true)